panharithan/fastapi-keycloak-for-llm/README.md

 ### Project Overview
 This open-source project is a large language model (LLM) chat application powered by Ollama.
 You can run your favorite Ollama model with a friendly chat interface or deploy it for team or organizational use, enabling a private, secure, and customizable AI assistant environment within your infrastructure.
 All's license free.

 It features a Gradio Web UI for user interaction and a FastAPI backend that handles chat requests, model responses, and system orchestration.
 The backend is secured with Keycloak OAuth2, ensuring authenticated access and role-based authorization for users.
-Chat history is stored in MongoDB for fast, scalable storage.
+Chat history is stored in MongoDB for fast, scalable storage, and encrypted by secure Fernet symmetric encryption.

 Video Demo on Youtube https://youtu.be/hYHatP0JVQ8